 Summary

-While the effects of large wind farms on wildlife (particularly birds and bats) are generally well-studied, similar effects of small wind turbines (SWTs, in the UK usually up to 25m in hub height) remain relatively unknown.
+While the effects of large wind farms on wildlife (particularly birds and bats) are generally well-studied, effects of small wind turbines (SWTs, in the UK usually up to 25m in hub height) remain relatively unknown.
 This is problematic, because rapid development and increasing accessibility of SWT technology have led to rapid growth of the number of SWTs installed worldwide.

-Although recent studies showed that bat activity is negatively affected by the immediate proximity of single operating SWTs, the potential for wider landscape-scale effects of multiple SWTs installed in clusters remains unstudied.
+Although recent studies showed that bat activity is negatively affected by the immediate proximity of single operating SWTs, the potential for wider landscape-scale effects of multiple SWTs installed in clusters has not been addressed.
 By contrast, such cumulative effects are commonly considered in impact assessments of large wind farms.

 We measured variation in bat activity at a sample of 34 SWT sites in the UK (free-standing SWTs between 6 and 25m in hub height), in order to test whether (1) accounting for variation in habitat, bat activity is generally lower in closer proximity of installed SWTs (e.g. 0-100m, compared to 100-200m, 200-300m, etc.), and (2) whether this effect is stronger in sites with multiple SWTs compared to sites with single turbines.